return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_send() sends data to the peer of endpoint epd.
+\ :c:func:`scif_send`\  sends data to the peer of endpoint epd.
 Up to len bytes of data are copied from memory starting at address msg.
 On successful execution the return value of \ :c:func:`scif_send`\  is the number of bytes that were sent, and is zero if no bytes were sent because len was zero. \ :c:func:`scif_send`\  may be called